Henkolicious/xactools-cpp-sample/readme.md

 `$ make clean`

-Or just run the pre-compiled `server.exe` file like:
+Or just run the pre-compiled `server.exe` file from src like:

 `$ .\server.exe`